B I O G R A P H Y

 During his childhood and early years, he performed as Conductor and/or Pianist throughout Europe, Middle East, China, South Africa, Canada, Russia, USA, touring with the Nicosia Music Society, and further received special praise for his 2005 debut with contemporary ensemble ALEAIII and the Sarajevo Philharmonic Orchestra in 2008.

 He has performed as Pianist for all Presidents of the Republic of Cyprus at the Presidential Palace in Nicosia, since his birth.
-In 2012 his was honoured as Representative Artist of the Cyprus Presidency of the Council of the European Union with concerts in Sydney, Melbourne, Canberra, and Adelaide, Australia.
+In 2012 he was honoured as Representative Artist of the Cyprus Presidency of the Council of the European Union with concerts in Sydney, Melbourne, Canberra, and Adelaide, Australia.

 As a Composer, his Music has been performed worldwide in such venues as Vienna’s Musikverein, and has been awarded by the Ministry of Education and Culture of the Republic of Cyprus, Festival de Cannes, and Thessaloniki Documentary Festival.
 In 2007, he received a commission by the then Laiki Bank to compose his Le Valse de l’ Amour, which replaced Carl Orff’s O Fortuna as soundtrack of the Radiomarathon, and received its world premier by the Cyprus Symphony Orchestra during the monumental Cyprus Peace Concert 1 at the Terminal of the Nicosia International Airport, celebrating